DHCJS/scrimba-project/Passenger Counter/README.md

 # Passenger Counter

 First project using JavaScript.
 Such a simple code yet so much fun.
 I implement my previous skills which is HTML and CSS to make it different from the default.
 Adding another decrement button which is additional from the project.
+You can find more about it on [Netlify](https://stellar-toffee-b5c56a.netlify.app/)

 ## Lessons Learned